tetratelabs/func-e/internal/cmd/testdata/getenvoy.md

 ## versions

-List available Envoy versions
+List Envoy versions

+**--all, -a**: Show all versions including ones not yet installed

 ## install

 Download and install a [version] of Envoy

-## installed

-List installed Envoy versions